MRNP/tutorials/fcc/tutorialFCC.md

 eos cp /eos/fcc/hh/tutorials/Higgs_4l/pp_zgzg_4l.root .
 ```

-The output is ROOT file containing a tree in the FCC Event Data Model structure.
+The output is a ROOT file containing a tree in the FCC Event Data Model structure.
 It is browsable with ROOT:

 ``` {style="padding-left: 30px;"}
 root -l pp_h_4l.root